pypa/pipenv/README.rst

 -------------------

 **Jannis Leidel**, former pip maintainer—
-    *Pipenv is the porcelain I always wanted built for pip.
+    *Pipenv is the porcelain I always wanted to build for pip.
 It fits my brain and mostly replaces virtualenvwrapper and manual pip calls for me.
 Use it.*

 **Jhon Crypt**—
     *Pipenv is the best thing since pip, thank you!*